Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 It is also noted that DNS privacy service might be provided over IPSec, DNSCrypt or VPNs.
 However, use of these transports for DNS are not standardized and any discussion of best practice for providing such a service is out of scope for this document.

-Whilst encryption of DNS traffic can protect against active injection this does not diminish the need for DNSSEC, see (#encryption-and-dnssec).

 ### Authentication of DNS privacy services